1993–94 Rayo Vallecano season

 The 1993–94 season is the 70th season in the existence of Rayo Vallecano and the club's first season back in the top flight of Spanish football.
 In addition to the domestic league, Rayo Vallecano participated in this season's edition of the Copa del Rey.

 Summary

-During summer Jose Antonio Camacho left the club after the end of his contract to take the charge of RCD Español prompting José María Ruiz-Mateos to appoint club legend Felines as its new head coach.
+During summer José Antonio Camacho left the club after the end of his contract to take the charge of RCD Español prompting José María Ruiz-Mateos to appoint club legend Felines as its new head coach.
 The club transferred in several players such as Pichichi trophy 5-times-winner Hugo Sanchez seeking to replace Anton Polster who was transferred out to FC Köln, midfielder Orehuela from Atletico Madrid, Onesimo and young striker Ismael Urzaiz from Celta Vigo.